LewisT543/JavaDataHandlingApp/README.md

 - Maven - Dependancy manager.
 - Log4j - Logging.

+## Future improvements:
+- A more robust testing suite, the current is somewhat lacking some essential tests for database interaction methods in the JDBCDriver class (left out due to time constraints).
+- Implement a front end GUI equiped with many more diverse query types and a table display view for results.
+- Add compatability for more databases.
+- Potentially parametise the whole programming using column names and number of items in a row as inputs.
+This would allow for a flexible program capable of dealing with all csv files of similar format.

 # How to use

 The app is fairly simple, upon running the app the user will be greated with a series of options as to how they would like to process data.